xrzhuang/mapsapi/README.md

 ## Step by Step

 Now that everything's set up, we're going to start adding to our application.
-Throughout building you can run `yarn start` to see your changes come to life!
+Throughout building you can run `yarn start` to see your changes in real time!

 * Explanations of the what **and** the why behind each step.
 Try to include:
   * higher level concepts